Killing of Douglas Zerby

-The killing of Douglas Zerby occurred on December 12, 2010 in Long Beach, California.
+The killing of Douglas Zerby occurred on December 12, 2010, in Long Beach, California.
 Zerby, who was unarmed, was shot twelve times by two Long Beach Police Department officers while playing with a garden hose nozzle.
 They claimed that they mistook the hose nozzle for a gun and fired at Zerby, killing him, and did not make any verbal warnings or commands.
-It was later discovered through audio recordings of the officers radios that a house phone rang startling an officer causing him to shoot.
-The other officers fired once the first shooter did, blaming it on "contagious fire" proving the officers were not trained well.
+It was later discovered through audio recordings of the officers radios that a house phone rang, startling an officer causing him to shoot.
+The other officers fired once the first shooter did, blaming it on "contagious fire," proving the officers, were not trained well.

 Los Angeles County prosecutors cleared the two officers of the shooting.
-The family of Zerby filed a lawsuit against the city of Long Beach and were awarded $6.5 million after a jury found the Long Beach Police Department to be responsible for Zerby's death, acting with malice and recklessness, and violating Zerby's Fourth Amendment rights.
+The family of Zerby filed a lawsuit against the city of Long Beach and was awarded $6.5 million after a jury found the Long Beach Police Department to be responsible for Zerby's death, acting with malice and recklessness, and violating Zerby's Fourth Amendment rights.
 The officers also had to pay $5,000 each to Zerby's family.

 Backgrounds

-Douglas Marthew Zerby (October 4, 1975 - December 12, 2010) was 35 years old, and had an eight-year-old son.
+Douglas Marthew Zerby (October 4, 1975 - December 12, 2010) was 35 years old and had an eight-year-old son.

 The two officers, Jeffrey Shurtleff and Victor Ortiz, had six years and ten years of law enforcement experience, respectively.